- Are your surgeons board certified?

 What information can you give me to help family and friends better understand this weight loss surgery?

 Unfortunately, it can be hard for family and friends to understand weight loss surgery.
 It’s up to you to share your entire journey through the weight loss surgery process with your family to help educate them.
-We encourage clients to bring a support person to all meetings including the informational seminar, the evaluation with the surgeon and dietician, educational classes, and support groups.
+We encourage clients to bring a support person to their consultation and appointments to help them understand the process and procedures.
 Friends will quickly learn that this is not the easy way out, it requires hard work and dedication.

 [ top ]